MAKE!

 About MAKE!

-So whether you want to indulge in the studio to explore or build your art practice, learn new processes in a lab environment, take advantage of specialized equipment, see the design world from the perspective of an agency, or simply join a community of art educators to network, join us for MAKE! in Milwaukee.
+So whether you want to indulge in the studio to explore artistic approaches or build your practice, learn new processes in a lab environment, take advantage of specialized equipment, engage in the process of metal casing and foundry, or simply join a community of art educators to network, join us for MAKE! in Milwaukee.

 Lab Equipment